Carmen Voicu-Jagodzinsky: Biography

 She was successful early on in International Girls' Chess Tournaments: at the 1st European Youth Chess Championship in age group U10 in 1991 in Mamaia, Romania, she came third.
 She won the World Youth Chess Championship in age group U10 in Warsaw in the same year ahead of Regina Pokorná.
 At the World Youth Chess Championship in age group U10 in 1993 in Bratislava, she was third.
 In 1998, she won a Round-robin tournament in Tapolca, in 2001, she was third at the Romanian Junior Championship in Băile Tuşnad.
 She was successful in the following city championships: Bucharest in 2004, Paris (A group) shared 1st place in 2004, Hemer shared 1st place in 2006 and Hemer in 2007.
 At the Romanian Women's Rapid Chess Championship in 2007, she finished second behind Corina-Isabela Peptan.
 Carmen Voicu-Jagodzinsky won the North Rhine-Westphalian Women's Individual Chess Championship in Herne in 2008 but was unable to qualify for the German Women's Chess Championship because she does not have German citizenship.
 She was eligible to play at the German women's singles championship in August 2020 in Magdeburg and won it.

 In November 2002, she received the title of Woman International Master (WIM).
 Since September 2006, she has held the title of Woman Grandmaster (WGM).
-She achieved the norms for her WGM title within a year on the Black Sea in Ukraine: at a norms tournament in Alushta in July 2005, another norms tournament in Alushta in June 2006 (simultaneously a IM norm) as well as in the B group of the Sun Pawn Tournament in Illitschivsk.
+She achieved the norms for her WGM title within a year on the Black Sea in Ukraine: at a norms tournament in Alushta in July 2005, another norms tournament in Alushta in June 2006 (simultaneously an IM norm) as well as in the B group of the Sun Pawn Tournament in Illitschivsk.
 With her highest Elo rating of 2359 in January 2007, she was in the top 100 of the FIDE women's world rankings and was fourth in the Romanian women's Elo ranking.